NirmalScaria/NirmalScaria/README.md

 I am looking for internship opportunities
 --------------------

 I am currently pursuing my Masters in Computer Applications from National Institute of Technology, Kurukshetra.
-As of now, I have good experience in front end mobile development in Flutter and backend development in Django.
+As of now, I have good experience in javascript, flutter, and django.
 Presently I am learning iOS development and Machine Learning.

 *   🖥️  See my portfolio at [scaria.dev](http://scaria.dev)
 *   ✉️  You can contact me at [scaria@scaria.dev](mailto:scaria@scaria.dev)